 Survey of Campus Wildlife with Field Cameras We are monitoring natural areas on campus to document the diversity of animals here in our suburban environment.
-We've captured many of the usual suspects (squirrels and robins) but also some that aren't so often seen, such as coyotes and black-crowned night herons.
+We've captured many of the usual suspects, such as squirrels and robins, but also some that aren't so often seen, such as coyotes and black-crowned night herons.
 This project was initiated by Eric Los, class of 2016, and has been continued in part by Jess Boyd, Kevin Courtney, Stephanie Alvarez, and Mike Bishop.
 Recent work has focused on how species are using Navajo Creek, which runs through campus and along the Trinity Trail.

 Aerial Survey of Ash Trees Ash trees around the Midwest are dying due to an invasive beetle, the Emerald ash borer.
-This project is working to assess the severity of ash die-off by monitoring our campus forests using aerial photography with our quadcopter drone.
-Analysis of aerial photographs is being paired with field assessments of light penentration and canopy coverage in different parts of the woods to determine how these changes are affecting the forest community.
-Vander Velde Junior Scholar Megan Gjertson is taking the lead on this project.
+This project worked to assess the severity of ash die-off by monitoring our campus forests using aerial photography with our quadcopter drone.
+Analysis of aerial photographs was paired with field assessments of light penentration and canopy coverage in different parts of the woods to determine how these changes are affecting the forest community.
+Vander Velde Junior Scholar Megan Gjertson was the main researcher on this project.

 Urban Waterways Science faculty and students at Trinity are launching a collaborative project to investigate the waterways in our local area, including Navajo Creek, Tinley Creek, and the Cal-Sag channel.
 Ecology students have sampled for macroinvertebrates, which can give us an indication of water quality, and the field camera project has contributed information on how larger animals are using Navajo Creek.
 Other projects include investigating microbes in the waterways and identifying chemical components in the water.